Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Trevithick Road, Pool, Redruth, Cornwall, TR15 3NP

 Free entry to East Pool Mine which houses two Cornish beam engines.
-Guided tours of the site throughout the day.
-Staff will be dressed as miners and bal maidens.
-Near by Trevithick Cottage is open from 10am till 4pm.
-On site trails for children including our engine house inspection, Make a your own felt pasty and dress up as a miner.
+Guided tours of the site throughout the day, with a range of family activities happening through out the day.
+On site trails for children including our engine house inspection.
+Make your own felt pasty and dress up as a miner.

 Access Information: Access to the upper floors of the engine houses is up a flight of stairs.